 This chapter describes how to package certain ADF components into the ADF Library for reuse in applications.
-Reusable ADF components are application modules, Business Components, data controls, task flows, page templates, and declarative components.
+Reusable ADF components are application modules, business components (entity objects, view objects, associations), data controls, task flows, page templates, and declarative components.

 This chapter includes the following sections:

 In the course of application development, certain components will often be used more than once.
 Whether the reuse happens within the same application, or across different applications, it is often advantageous to package these reusable components into a library that can be shared between different developers, across different teams, and even across departments within an organization.

 In the world of Java object-oriented programming, reusing classes and objects is just standard procedure.
 With the introduction of the model-view-controller (MVC) architecture, applications can be further modularized into separate model, view, and controller layers.
 By separating the data (model and business services layers) from the presentation (view and controller layers), changes to any one layer do not affect the integrity of the other layers.
 You can change business logic without having to change the UI, or redesign the web pages or front end without having to recode domain logic.

 Oracle ADF and JDeveloper support the MVC design pattern.
 When you create an application in JDeveloper, you can choose many application templates that automatically set up model and view-controller projects.
 Because the different MVC layers are decoupled from each other, development can proceed on different projects in parallel and with a certain amount of independence.

 ADF Library further extends this modularity of design by providing a convenient and practical way to create, deploy, and reuse high-level components.
 When you first design your application, you design it with component reusability in mind.
 If you created components that can be reused, you can package them into JAR files and add them to a reusable component repository.
 If you need a component, you may look into the repository for those components and then add them into your project or application.